Consider MYGAs instead of CDs in a Ladder

 If the time is not right to pay the taxes, you can do a 1035 exchange into another annuity.
 With MYGAs, ordinary income taxes will be paid, but you can choose when you pay them!

-In addition, it is also important to note that there is a 10% penalty if you are younger than 59 and a half when you take the growth.
-Thus, planning to withdraw from a MYGA at the right time it is essential.
+It is important to note that there is a 10% penalty if you are younger than 59 and a half when you take the growth.
+Thus, planning to withdraw from an MYGA at the right time is essential.

 How MYGAs Work